zicodeng/ztopia-ui/README.md

 -   Always **capitalize** the first letter in your commit message.
 -   Use **JSDoc** for module and function comments.

+### Contributing

+Install dependencies.

+    yarn install

+Start Docz development server.

+    yarn docz:dev

+Open your browser and navigate to the URL prompted in the terminal.

 ## Contributors

 -   Zico Deng: https://github.com/zicodeng